-The Medical Laboratory Science Program includes two options.
+The Medical Laboratory Science Program offers two options:

-Students enrolled in the 3+1 track of the medical laboratory science baccalaureate program at an affiliated education institution complete their final year (10.5 months) of didactic courses and clinical laboratory rotations in the Department of Laboratory Medicine and Pathology at Mayo Clinic.
+Students enrolled in the 3+1 track of the medical laboratory science baccalaureate program at an affiliated education institution complete their final year (10.5 months) in the Department of Laboratory Medicine and Pathology at Mayo Clinic.

-Students enrolled in the 4+1 track of the medical laboratory science certificate program complete 10.5 months of didactic courses and clinical laboratory rotations in the Department of Laboratory Medicine and Pathology at Mayo Clinic after receiving their bachelor's degrees.
+Students enrolled in the 4+1 track of the medical laboratory science certificate program complete 10.5 months in the Department of Laboratory Medicine and Pathology at Mayo Clinic after receiving their bachelor's degrees.

 Mayo Clinic's Medical Laboratory Science Program is committed to training undergraduate and post-baccalaureate students in laboratory medicine, quality assurance and professional practice.

 Faculty members promote academic excellence, instill professionalism and encourage the pursuit of lifelong learning.
-We strive to retain excellent students for employment and promotion at Mayo Clinic.
+At Mayo Clinic, we strive to retain excellent students for employment and promotion.

 Gainful employment disclosure report

 The Department of Education requires disclosure of student debt and employment information to assist you in making informed decisions prior to enrolling in this education program.

-Mayo Clinic School of Health Sciences' Medical Laboratory Science Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The Medical Laboratory Science Program at Mayo Clinic School of Health Sciences is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).